(Wei renmin fuwu)

 Banned in China.

-Serve the People! is the sexy, satirical sensation chronicling a love affair between the wife of a powerful Communist army commander and her household’s servant – a remarkable, profound and deliciously comic satire on Mao’s famous slogan and the political and sexual taboos of his regime, by one of the most important authors writing from inside China today.
+Serve the People! is the sexy, satirical sensation chronicling a love affair between the wife of a powerful Communist army commander and a model peasant soldier employed in her house – a remarkable, profound and deliciously comic satire on Mao’s famous slogan and the political and sexual taboos of his regime, by one of the most important authors writing from inside China today.

 Liu Lian, the young, pretty wife of a powerful Red Army Division Commander is left to idle at home while her husband furthers the revolution.
-In her boredom she begins to toy with the household servant – Wu Dawang, a conscientious and exemplary soldier – and decides to set a new rule.
+In her boredom she begins to toy with Wu Dawang, a conscientious and exemplary soldier, and decides to set a new rule.
 Whenever the household’s SERVE THE PEOPLE! sign is removed from it’s normal place on the dinner table and placed elsewhere, Wu Dawang is to stop what he is doing and attend to her needs upstairs.
 He dutifully vows to obey her instruction.